 “In an increasingly fast moving and complex world, where decision makers have to grapple with ethical challenges about which they feel ill-equipped to deal with, a course which provides formation, maps and sign posts will be greatly welcomed by many.”
 The Lord Alton of Liverpool, Founding Trustee of The Christian Heritage Centre

-The Thomas More Christian Leadership Formation programme is an exciting, brand-new course that has been developed by the charity.
-It commences in July 2021, with applications open now, from January 2021.
+The Thomas More Christian Leadership Formation programme is an exciting, brand-new course that has been developed by the charity and commences in July 2021.

 The course is offered to 6th Form students, with applications in Lower 6th or S5.